Randy Haykin

 In 1997, Haykin is a co-founded Outlook Ventures, which invested in over 30 growth-stage internet and software companies technology companies over a ten-year span.
 Haykin's "street training" came from executive roles at IBM, Apple, Paramount.
 Starting in 1993, Haykin joined a series of technology start-ups and held senior sales and marketing positions at Yahoo, Electric Minds and NetChannel.

-Haykin has been an angel investor for more than 20 years, investing in more than 40 early stage companies, including early stakes in AOL, Yahoo, Voquette, eTeamz/Active, Sharie's Berries, Napo Pharmaceuticals, Solazyme, BiOar, EyeFluence, Table.co, FastPencil, LesConcierges, EnerAllies, CrowdOptic, Apploi, QASymphony, ePharmix, Sculptology, and ProQure.

-Haykin and his wife are vintners/owners of Entrepreneur Wines www.entrepreneurwines.com, a wine brand producing chardonnays, pinot noirs and cabernets from exclusive Napa/Sonoma vineyards.

 Haykin is a faculty member at the University of California, Berkeley Haas School of Business and visiting faculty of the University of Cambridge Judge Business School.

-Haykin was Editor and writer of Demystifying Multimedia, published by Random House in 1992, and he co-wrote the book Fuel: Catholic Men, Loving the Faith; A Small Group Guide, which was released by Ave Maria Press in 2008.

 Education

 He graduated in 1985 from Brown University, where he received a Bachelor of Arts degree in organizational behavior and management, and in 1988 from Harvard Graduate School of Business Administration, where he obtained his Masters in Business Administration.